 When we sweat, one of the main electrolytes we lose is potassium.
 The answer to restoring this vital nutrient is eating kiwi.
 Kiwis contain 251 mg of potassium per fruit.
 When dehydration is threatening proper electrolyte balance, bite into a kiwi.
 And yes, you can eat the skin!

-There’s a reason nothing sounds better than a giant salad when heat strikes.
+There's a reason nothing sounds better than a giant salad when heat strikes.
 Lettuce is full of water.
-Although it my get a bad rap, iceberg lettuce has the highest water content of any lettuce.
+Although it may get a bad rap, iceberg lettuce has the highest water content of any lettuce.

 It has about a 96 percent water content - next followed by butterleaf and romaine lettuce varieties.
 If temperatures are soaring, maybe opt for a bed of crunchy iceberg over a bed of kale.

 Citrus fruits like oranges give you a boost of electrolytes.
 This is great news for those "dog days" of summer days when you are sweating out all your nutrients.
 Replenish your electrolytes with a refreshing orange.

 You can even make your own fresh squeezed OJ to up your electrolyte intake.
 Believe it or not, orange juice has more electrolytes than your fancy sports drinks.
 It's healthier, too!